 That's OK, God can afford it.
 He's nowhere near broke.
 He can come up with any amount of money with no problem.
 His only problem has been getting His people to believe Him for it, to act like He meant it when He said in Proverbs 10:22, “The blessing of the Lord, it maketh rich, and he addeth no sorrow with it”.

 “For...our Lord Jesus Christ... though he was rich, yet for your sakes he became poor, that ye through his poverty might be rich,” (2 Corinthians 8:9).

 “The wealth of the sinner is laid up for the just (Proverbs 13:22).

-“And God is able to make all grace (every favor and earthly blessing) come to you in abundance, so that you may always and under all circumstances and whatever the need be self-sufficient [possessing enough to require no aid or support and furnished in abundance for every good work and charitable donation]” ( 2 Corintians 9:8, AMPC)
+“And God can make all grace (every favor and earthly blessing) come to you in abundance, so you may always and under all circumstances and whatever the need be self-sufficient [possessing enough to require no aid or support and furnished in abundance for every good work and charitable donation]” (2 Corintians 9:8, AMPC)